How to Make Money From Nothing By Writing Online

 If you do the right things as described in your first year, then you'll see progress.

 This progress may happen very suddenly as it has for me.
-For 14 out of 17 months that I've been on Hubpages, I've never earned more than a few dollars a month, but then something began to change.
+For the first 14 months that I've been on Hubpages I've never earned more than a few dollars a month, but then something began to change.

 I've read articles about writers who've discussed how quickly things began to turn around for them, but I never believed it until I myself witnessed the same sudden growth.